Below is a list of some of my speaking topics. If you wish to have me speak at your event, please contact me at email@example.com.

 Why Nature Study Matters and How to Make it Awesome

 As a foundational Charlotte Mason philosophy, nature study has been shown to trains a child’s power of observation and benefits children both academically and emotionally.
 In this talk, Jeannie will share the studies that support the need for children to spend time in nature and how you can make it rewarding for the whole family.
 She will discuss foundational teaching tools, field guide applications, teaching techniques, and how to create nature journals.

 College Crash Course

-Rumors abound.
-Some purport that colleges love homeschoolers; others warn that you need to accredit.
-The truth is, there is a lot of misinformation in the homeschool community.
-Indeed, going from homeschool to college does involve jumping through hoops.
-Jeannie Fulbright is here to share what those hoops are.
-Jeannie homeschooled her oldest child from start to finish, helping her garner early acceptance into the University of Georgia on scholarship, where she graduated Magna Cum Laude, earning her degree in Photo Journalism.
-She has since helped her two sons through the admissions process.
+There is a lot of misinformation in the homeschool community regarding college admissions.
+The truth is, moving from homeschool to college does involve jumping through a few hoops.
+But Jeannie Fulbright is here to share what these hoops are and how to maneuver them successfully.
+Jeannie homeschooled her oldest child from start to finish, helping her garner early acceptance into the University of Georgia on scholarship where she graduated Magna Cum Laude, earning her degree in Photo Journalism.
+Jeannie’s two sons and younger daughter are also attending the University of Georgia on scholarship.
 As Jeannie navigated the opens seas of college admissions, she learned what colleges want and how to make a homeschooler an appealing college applicant.
-From transcripts and portfolios to the application process and everything in between, the earlier you have this information, the easier it will be to sail through the hoops that’ll get your child into their college of choice.
+From transcripts and scholarships to the application process and everything in between, the insider information you’ll learn in this talk will clear up any confusion about college admissions, giving you the confidence needed to chart your highschooler’s path.
+The earlier you have this information, the easier it will be to sail through the hoops that get your child into their college of choice.